-DOLBY DP570 & DP564 SETUP (FOR CALREC REMOTE INTERFACE)
+DOLBY DP570 & DP564 SETUP

 The following instructions are to set up a Dolby DP570 or DP564.
-Please also refer to the drawing below and the schedule on the next page for connection details.
+They are included for convenience but may only apply to Dolby firmware circa 2006.
+Please refer to the Dolby documentation for other firmware versions.
+Please also refer to the table on the next page for connection details.

-On the Dolby box:

-label> means press the button with the name label.
+On the Dolby box: (<label> means press the button with the name label)